danionescu0/home-automation/python-server/readme.md

-# Questions
+# FAQ
 * Q: Why python?

-  A: It integrates well with raspberry pi and other development boards, easy to code
+  A: It integrates well with raspberry pi and other development boards, easy to code.
+Also a lot of low level libraries are already written in python like ZWave, WeMo etc etc :)

 * Q: Why python 3.5 with type hinting?